But what is your honest answer? Aiding LLM-judges with honest alternatives using steering vectors: Introduction

 \section{Introduction}

-As Large Language Models (LLMs) become increasingly capable, ensuring their safe alignment has emerged as a critical priority \cite{bengio2024managing}.
-However, recent work found evidence that some s properties appear to scale with model size \cite{perez2023discovering}, and that LLM agents can exhibit deceptive behavior when pursuing objectives \cite{meinke2024frontier,greenblatt2024alignment} This concern gained public prominence with OpenAI's acknowledgment of excessive sycophancy in their latest GPT-4o model \cite{openai4osycophancy}.
+As Large Language Models (LLMs) capabilities advance, ensuring they are trustworthy and aligned to the right objectives has emerged as a critical priority \cite{bengio2024managing}.
+Recent work has found that certain problematic behaviors, such as sycophancy, get worse with model size \cite{perez2023discovering}, and that LLM agents can exhibit deceptive behavior when pursuing objectives \cite{meinke2024frontier, greenblatt2024alignment}.
+Yet most evaluations intended to measure honesty merely assess factual accuracy \cite{ren2024safetywashing}, leaving subtler forms of dishonesty largely undetected.
+We focus on \textit{manipulation}, which we define as actions designed to influence beliefs, desires, or emotions for reasons beyond truth-telling \cite{coons2014manipulation}, encompassing deception, sycophancy, and emotional pressure.

-In recent work, safety benchmarks have targeted deceptive behaviors--including sycophancy--to evaluate models. \cite{sharma2023towards,fanous2025syceval,liu2025truth}.
-However, as \citet{ren2024safetywashing} demonstrate, many evaluations intended to measure safety merely assess capabilities instead.
-Honesty evaluations focus predominantly on factual accuracy and hallucination prevention, failing to capture cases of subtle deception such as subjective judgments, advice, or assessments of complex scenarios with no single clear correct answer.
-One recent effort, the MASK Benchmark \cite{ren2025mask}, recognizes the importance of disentangling honesty from accuracy when evaluating models, yet only tests for honesty in terms of factual claims.
-Additionally, safety benchmarks frequently use other LLMs as judges as a scalable and reproducible alternative to traditional human reviewers \cite{gu2024survey}.
-However, LLM judges are frequently unable to identify subtle instances of dishonest behavior \cite{morabito2024stop}.

-Concurrently, interpretability methods that investigate and modify a model's internal representations have emerged as a key technique for understanding models \cite{burns2022discovering}.
-While these methods help move beyond black-box evaluation, interpretability-based methods for structured safety evaluation remain limited.
-However, the interpretability method known as activation steering has shown impressive progress in steering LLM responses towards a target behavior.
-These findings include training a steering vector on a single sample \cite{dunefsky2025investigating}, and steering for high-level behavioral properties, such as positivity or honesty \cite{subramani2022extracting}.

-This work explores the application of steering vectors to enhance LLM judges' ability to detect subtle instances of dishonest responses.
-Our framework, Judge Using Safety-Steered Alternatives (JUSSA), employs steering vectors to provide the LLM judge with more honest alternatives, helping it to more accurately distinguish dishonest responses from benign ones.
-We evaluate JUSSA for the detection of dishonest behavior, focusing on sycophancy and various forms of manipulation.
-To support this evaluation, we modify an existing sycophancy dataset and create a new dataset containing various kinds of elusive manipulation.
-Both datasets include dishonesty-provoking prompt templates to create paired prompts for each question (baseline and provoking versions).
-We use these prompts to generate baseline and dishonest responses through an open-source target LLM, and then apply steering vectors to produce more honest alternatives.
-To the best of our knowledge, we are the first to apply steering vectors to assist LLM judges.